johnazariah/johnazariah.github.io/_posts/2022-12-06-this-is-not-a-monad-tutorial.md

 Now we have provided a controlled-access mechanism to _use_ the value of the `ErrorChecked`, as well as enforcing the null check before we use the value.
 Since there is _no other_ way to get at the inside of the opaque box, we enforce the safe access of the value by the `op` lambda above.

-Of course, we haven't fixed anything yet, but we're improving:
+Of course, we haven't fixed everything, and the program doesn't run yet, but we're improving:

-- [x] We _have_ managed to return a value that the caller _cannot_ ignore.
+- [x] Return a value that the caller _cannot_ ignore.
-- [x] The flow of the code is a _lot more obvious_ (if you ignore the comments).
+- [x] Make the flow of the code a lot more obvious.
-- [x] We haven't actually done any error checking yet.
-- [x] The caller can't actually access the returned value yet.
+- [x] Mandate the error checking.
-- [ ] We've broken how to pass values from a `ErrorChecked` returned from one function into the arguments of a subsequent function.
+- [ ] Allow caller to pass values returned from one function into the arguments of a subsequent function.
-- [ ] The code is _easy to read_.
+- [ ] Make the code easy to read.

 ### 3.3.
 Step 3: Chain things Up